Pilot 75 Program

 Additionally each artist will receive:

-II. $600 Artistic Stipend
+2) $600 Artistic Stipend

-III.
-Small discretionary fund for production related expenses for group as a whole
+3) Small discretionary fund for production related expenses for group as a whole

-* Each selected choreographer will work with ODC’s Front Desk Team starting in Mid-September, to schedule and manage their studio time.
+* Each selected choreographer will work with ODC’s Front Desk Team starting in September to schedule and manage their studio time.
 Pilot Artists are encouraged to schedule time well in advance to best access studio-availability.

 • How long does my choreographed work need to be?